Total Abortion Ban (S. 323)

 South Carolina Senate Bill 323 would create a total abortion ban with almost no exceptions.
 It would equate abortion with homicide, and it would make it a felony to provide information about obtaining an abortion via the phone or internet.
-The bill would also place new restrictions on currently available methods of birth control, family planning, and medication abortion.
+By changing the definition of legal contraceptive and adding a new definition of "human embryo," the bill would also open the door for new restrictions on currently available methods of birth control and family planning.

 • make abortion a felony equivalent to “the homicide of a person born alive"